 Wild Mile

-A community-stewarded eco-park seeks to transform a branch of the Chicago river—from an industrial canal into an inviting habitat for wildlife and a living laboratory for education and research.
+A community-stewarded eco-park is reshaping a branch of the Chicago River—from a former industrial canal into a vibrant habitat for wildlife and a living laboratory for education, research, and recreation.

 Project Facts